SAMMISolutions/docs/doc_posts/_getting-started/migration.md

 Added user friendly UI to **create and modify your Channel Points** directly from SAMMI-Twitch Connections menu.

-##### Transmitter
+##### Bridge
-Transmitter is mostly similar for users, however you **do not need to manually reinstall extensions** when you update your Transmitter to a newer version.
+Bridge is mostly similar for users, however you **do not need to manually reinstall extensions** when you update your Bridge to a newer version.
 This is all automatically handled by SAMMI for you.

 If you're an extension developer, you will need to rewrite some of your code to work with SAMMI: